-Finally, for the boundary value problems tested, the performance of DNLV may be considered much better than that of DN, taking into account the number of problems solved by DNLV which DN could not solve.
+Analyzing the Tables 1-3, we can conclude that the new algorithm DNLV is competitive.
+Specially for the boundary value problems tested, the performance of DNLV is much better than that of the discrete Newton's method implemented in DN, taking into account the number of problems solved by DNLV which DN could not solve.
 This can be seen in Tables 2 and 3.
 We observe that this conclusion can also be taken from the analysis made of the performance of both methods, considering their performance profiles (using the number of iterations as measure, see Figure 3).
-DNLV solved all the problems, 70% of them with the minimum number of iterations, while DN solved only 55% of the problems and only 45% of the problems were solved with the minimum number of iterations.
+DNLV solved all the problems, 70% of them with the minimum number of iterations, while DN solved only 55% of the problems and only 45% of them were solved with the minimum number of iterations.